ucguy4u/ucguy4u.in/README.md

 	- [Node.js](https://nodejs.org/en/)
 2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
 3. In terminal, navigate to the project folder and run the command `npm install`.
-4. To start developing, run the command `gatsby develop`.
+4. To start developing, run the command `gatsby develop`. test cpanel